Publications, Research Reports and Addresses

 Reports on legal research findings are available for a number of projects we have funded including:

-Publications resulting from projects we fund, range from dedicated online resources such as the New Zealand Law Style Guide to books such as:
+Publications resulting from projects we fund, range from dedicated online resources such as the New Zealand Law Style Guide to books and podcasts such as:

 Speeches, Addresses and Conference Papers